agaro1121/jobcoin-mixer/README.md

-# A mixer for scrambling addresses on the Jobcoin network\
+# A mixer for scrambling addresses on the Jobcoin network

 [Jobcoin](http://jobcoin.projecticeland.net/syllabize)

 ###Test Evidence:

-1) You provide your addresses to jobcoin-mixer with in the following manner:
+1) You provide your addresses to jobcoin-mixer in the following manner:

 ```json
 {